benverine/pydenticon/README.md

 # pydenticon

-Pydenticon is a static webpage which uses a SHA512 hash to generate a unique pythagoras tree for every input tree.
+Pydenticon is a static webpage which uses a SHA512 hash to generate a unique pythagoras tree for every input.